-- Prior to proceeding to sea, the master shall ensure that the intended voyage has been planned using the appropriate nautical charts and nautical publications for the area concerned, taking into account the guidelines and recommendations developed by the Organization.23 - 2 The voyage plan shall identify a route which: - .1 takes into account any relevant ships' routeing systems; - .2 ensures sufficient sea room for the safe passage of the vessel throughout the voyage; - .3 anticipates all known navigational hazards and adverse weather conditions; and - .4 takes into account the marine environmental protection measures that apply, and avoids, as far as possible, actions and activities which could cause damage to the environment. - The owner, the charterer, the company operating the vessel as defined in chapter IX, regulation 1, or any other person shall not prevent the master of the vessel from taking or executing any decision which, in the master's professional judgement, is necessary for safety of navigation and protection of the marine environment.
+- 1 Prior to proceeding to sea, the master shall ensure that the intended voyage has been planned using the appropriate nautical charts and nautical publications for the area concerned, taking into account the guidelines and recommendations developed by the Organization.24 - 2 The voyage plan shall identify a route which: - .1 takes into account any relevant ships' routeing systems; - .2 ensures sufficient sea room for the safe passage of the vessel throughout the voyage; - .3 anticipates all known navigational hazards and adverse weather conditions; and - .4 takes into account the marine environmental protection measures that apply, and avoids, as far as possible, actions and activities which could cause damage to the environment. - 3 The owner, the charterer, the company operating the vessel as defined in chapter IX, regulation 1, or any other person shall not prevent the master of the vessel from taking or executing any decision which, in the master's professional judgement, is necessary for safety of navigation and protection of the marine environment. - 4 The owner, the charterer, the company operating the vessel or any other person shall not prevent or restrict the master of the vessel from taking or executing any decision which, in the master's professional judgement, is necessary for safety of navigation and protection of the marine environment.